 The way travel restrictions are being extended and my travel plans are being cancelled one after another, this may yet be the first year in many that I have not visited Cambridge.
 So, this evening I am offering another ‘virtual tour’ – a ‘virtual tour’ of more than a dozen churches in Cambridge, following on last night’s ‘virtual tour’ of more than a dozen college chapels in Cambridge.

-For many years, I was a student at Sidney Sussex College, Cambridge, during the courses offered by the Institute for Orthodox Christian Studies.
-I and stayed in rooms in Sidney Sussex all those years, and we used the chapel for prayers twice a day.
+For many years, I enjoyed study leave Sidney Sussex College, Cambridge, during the courses offered by the Institute for Orthodox Christian Studies.
+During those courses, and we used the chapel for prayers twice a day.

 But, during that time, I appreciated Saint Bene’t’s Church, just a five-minute walk away, which effectively became my parish church while I was on study leave in Cambridge.
 In addition, I also went to church on occasion in both Great Saint Mary’s Church and in Little Saint Mary’s Church.br />

 So, this evening’s ‘virtual tour’ is just a sample of the churches, apart from college chapels, that I got to know in Cambridge over these years.

 I skipped out of Sidney Sussex most mornings to attend the Daily Eucharist at 8 a.m. in Saint Bene’t’s, a short walk away at the corner of Bene’t Street and Free School Lane.

 Tucked into a corner of Corpus Christi College, Saint Bene’t’s is a beautiful and ancient church, appreciated by many for its history and architecture.
 The name of the church may have inspired the setting for Susan Howatch’s Saint Benet’s Trilogy – although the three novels are is set in the fictional Saint Benet’s Church in London in the 1980s and 1990s.